Acquisition and marketing

 - Salaries other than professional honoraria paid to a supplier of goods or services.

 - Expenses related to participation in an event (trade fair, salon, etc.)

 - Expenses related to the mounting of an exhibition.

 - Artistic quality of the work

-ProcessAll applications are assessed on their merit, in light of the objectives and evaluation criteria specific to the different sections of the program.
-Project selection takes into account both the comparative value of the project and funds available.
+Applications are evaluated based on merit, according to the objectives and evaluation criteria of the program.
+The selection process takes into account both the relative value of projects and available funding.

 An applicant registered for Mon Dossier CALQ will receive an email inviting him to consult his online file to find out the result.

 If the application is successful, along with the announcement letter the applicant will receive a document describing the terms and conditions governing the use of the grant.